 In a wrongful death claim, you will be seeking compensation to repay you for the damages your family and loved one endured due to the wrongful actions of the at-fault party.
 To be successful, you and your lawyer must prove fault based on a preponderance of the evidence.

-Nearly any accident has the potential to cause a fatal injury.
-But some occur more frequently than others.
+Nearly any accident has the potential to cause a fatal injury, but some occur more frequently than others.
 Motor vehicle accidents, for example, are prevalent.
 Albuquerque, NM alone has seen more than 165 traffic fatalities as of May 2021.
 Many of these car and truck accidents were caused by driver negligence.
 That might include distracted, drunk, drowsy, drugged, or risky driving like speeding.

-Other incidents that can result in the death of a loved one include:
+Common incidents that can result in the death of a loved one include:

 It does not matter whether the person responsible intended to cause your loved one’s death or not.
 Whether the death was accidental or willful, if the at-fault party’s actions resulted in a death, they should be held accountable.